richiemikke/celo-dao-tutorial/README.md

 We also declare a new struct `MemberInfo` that contains two fields: `memberAddress` and `votingPower`.
 This struct will be used to store information about each member of the DAO.

-Finally, we declare a public mapping called `members` that maps an address to a `MemberInfo` struct.
-It will be used to store information about each member of the DAO and then we declare a state variable called `memberCount` which will keep track of the total number of members in our DAO.
+Finally, we declare two `public` mappings called `members` and `voted` where the `members` mapping maps an `address` to a `MemberInfo` struct which will be used to store information about each member of the DAO and the `voted` mapping maps an `address` to a nested mapping that then maps a `proposalId` to a `bool` value keeping track of users who voted on a proposal.
+Finally, we declare a state variable called `memberCount` which will keep track of the total number of members in our DAO.

 ```solidity
     event NewMember(address indexed _address, uint256 _votingPower);